A charming work for nine dancers inspired by the innocence and playfulness.

 Short works for the company inspired by Graham’s iconic solo and created by some of today’s most note-worthy choreographers.
 A film of Graham is followed by three variations from among those by Aszure Barton, Larry Keigwin, Richard Move, Bulareyaung Pagarlava, and Doug Varone.

-Music and Costumes: Various
+Choreography: Various Music and Costumes: Various

 Graham’s signature solo — the essence of grief itself.